-[UPDATE: Sea Scribe is getting a new cover and title, Fury in the Storm, but the story is staying the same!
-Be watching our Novel News Page for news as it is available.]
+[UPDATE: Sea Scribe has received a new cover and title, Fury in the Storm, but the story remains the same!]

 The name I chose for this character is significant.
 “Troy” is from the ancient City of Troy, the nearly insurmountable fortress that endured the Greek assault for so long.
 And I gave him the name “Forge” because Troy is a man whose character has been forged (i.e. shaped) from the ugliest parts of his past—to make him into the kind of man God can use today, to go where no other has courage to go.

-Whether you’re a sailor, or you’re following the North Korean maneuvers, or you’re simply interested in reading about Christians serving God in the face of danger—Sea Scribe/Fury in the Storm will satisfy!
+Whether you’re a sailor, or you’re following the North Korean maneuvers, or you’re simply interested in reading about Christians serving God in the face of danger—Fury in the Storm will satisfy!

 Click this link to read my previous post about “47 Wounds.”

 Let’s remember those who have sacrificed for us, but let’s also remember our brothers and sisters suffering for their faith in North Korea, and other parts of the world.

 COMING UP: Join us next time for a page from David’s Writer’s Tablet with “Bad Guys make Good Guys Good.”
 And in the following post, we have a fiction North Korea story for you by D.I.
 Telbat called, “Killing Orders.”